TanStack/router/docs/src/pages/guides/routes.md

 - `about/`
 - `about`

-**Leading and trailing slashes are optional because they do not affect the hierarchy of the route structure.** To build hierarchy, you can either use slashes inside your route path eg.
+**Leading and trailing slashes are optional because they do not affect the hierarchy of the route structure.** To build hierarchy, you can use slashes inside of your route path:

 - `about/me`
 - `about/me/`